Athletic Training Students in Action

 - laboratory time to practice learned skills

-- clinical exposure to integrate classroom and lab work into practice, and
+- clinical exposure to integrate classroom and lab work into practice

-Acceptance to the Graduate School nor meeting the GATP's criteria guarantees acceptance into the GATP.
+- Acceptance into the Graduate School or meeting the GATP's criteria does not guarantee acceptance into the GATP.

-Applications are accepted up to January 10th of the calendar year, or until all positions are filled.
+- Applications are accepted up to January 10th of the calendar year, but may continue until all positions are filled.